Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 Graduate students on stipends are now able to contribute to an IRA.
 Set one up and contribute however much you can each month! ’18

 Live within your means.
-You'll have time later on to ball out (and actually afford it!).
-'17
+You’ll have time later to ball out (and afford it!). ’17

-I don't go out as much as I would like, and I work a FT and PT job.
-I use the library for books and movies (I've saved $500+ this year that I've put toward savings).
+I don’t go out as much as I would like, and I work FT and PT jobs.
+I use the library for books and movies.
 I buy store brands.
 When I was WFH I saved money by not commuting and not having work socials to apply to emergency funds.
-At this time, with high cost of living as a single-income household, I do not make enough to save for retirement, however.
-'18
+Currently, with the high cost of living as a single-income household, I do not make enough to save for retirement, however. ’18

 Start a retirement account as soon as you can.
 Ask your employer if they match contributions. ’21